 Unfortunately, like its media segment, its investment property arm has faced challenges in recent years.
 Renewed or new contracts signed in the six months ended 28 February 2018 for Paragon and The Clementi Mall were 7.1% and 2.5% lower, respectively than last year.
 The lower rental rates will most certainly have a negative impact on SPH’s rental income in the future years.

 The Foolish bottom line

 Warren Buffett is a keen believer in buying companies that have built wide economic moats to make it difficult for competitors to encroach on their business.

 SPH used to have a strong brand recognition with its plethora of newspapers catering to Singaporeans from different backgrounds.
 However, the emergence of online media and free worldwide news has led SPH’s media segment to suffer declining readership and lower advertising revenue.
 Its one-time economic moat and position as a leading newspaper provider in Singapore have been heavily eroded.
-Despite its shares trading at seemingly low valuation and well below its historical average, SPH is most certainly not a buy in my view.
+Despite trading at seemingly low valuation and well below its historical average, the SPH share price is most certainly not a buy in my view.

 Meanwhile, there are 28 surprising and important things we think every Singaporean investor should know--and we've laid them all out in The Motley Fool Singapore's new e-book.
 Packed with information and insights, we believe this book will help you be a better, smarter investor.
 You can download the full e-book FREE of charge--simply click here now to claim your copy.